UP-macroecology/Malchow_DemogEnv_2022/README.md

 **Data provision**

-The study uses data from the Swiss breeding bird survey ([Schmid et al., 1998](#1)) and the Swiss breeding bird index ([Knaus et al., 2022](#2)) provided by the Swiss ornithological institute, Sempach.
+The study uses data from the Swiss breeding bird survey ([Schmid et al., 2004](#1)) and the Swiss breeding bird index ([Knaus et al., 2022](#2)) provided by the Swiss ornithological institute, Sempach.
 The repository contains processed versions of this data.

 <a id="1"></a>
-Schmid, H., Luder, R., Naef-Daenzer, B., Graf, R., & Zbinden, N. (1998).
-Schweizer Brutvogelatlas 1993–1996.
-Schweizerische Vogelwarte.
+Schmid, H., Zbinden, N., and Keller, V. (2004). Überwachung der Bestandsentwicklung häufiger Brutvögel in der Schweiz.
+Swiss Ornithological Institute.

 <a id="2"></a>
 Knaus, P., Strebel, N., & Sattler, T. (2022).
 The State of Birds in Switzerland 2022.
 Swiss Ornithological Institute. http://www.vogelwarte.ch/state